 Lombok's beaches and the Gili islands.

 I'd highly recommend going to Flores ...
 Especially the tiny weaving village of Nggella: never mind the world class ikat, the bus ride there and the ferry back are the stuff of legend (well they are if you want some old fashioned adventure).
-Time is more important than budget - to get the most from Indonesia you need to take your time and explore. almost 9 years ago
+Time is more important than budget - to get the most from Indonesia you need to take your time and explore. over 10 years ago

 Oh what an open ended question- so much to see and do in Indonesia.